Addressing mode: Multi-level memory indirect

 If the word size is larger than the address, then the word referenced for memory-indirect addressing could itself have an indirect flag set to indicate another memory indirect cycle.
 This flag is referred to as an indirection bit, and the resulting pointer is a tagged pointer, the indirection bit tagging whether it is a direct pointer or an indirect pointer.
 Care is needed to ensure that a chain of indirect addresses does not refer to itself; if it does, one can get an infinite loop while trying to resolve an address.

-The IBM 1620, the Data General Nova, the HP 2100 series, and the NAR 2 each have such a multi-level memory indirect, and could enter such an infinite address calculation loop.
+The IBM 1620, the Data General Nova, and the HP 2100 series each have such a multi-level memory indirect, and could enter such an infinite address calculation loop.
 The memory indirect addressing mode on the Nova influenced the invention of indirect threaded code.

 The DEC PDP-10 computer with 18-bit addresses and 36-bit words allowed multi-level indirect addressing with the possibility of using an index register at each stage as well.
 The priority interrupt system was queried before decoding of every address word.
 So, an indirect address loop would not prevent execution of device service routines, including any preemptive multitasking scheduler's time-slice expiration handler.
 A looping instruction would be treated like any other compute-bound job.

 Memory-mapped registers

 On some computers, there were addresses that referred to registers rather than to primary storage, or to primary memory used to implement those registers.
-Although on some early computers there were register addresses at the high end of the address range, e.g., IBM 650, IBM 7070, the trend has been to use only register address at the low end and to use only the first 8 or 16 words of memory (e.g. ICL 1900, DEC PDP-10).
+Although on some early computers there were register addresses at the high end of the address range, e.g., IBM 650, IBM 7070, the trend has been to use only register address at the low end and to use only the first 8 or 16 words of memory (e.g. ICL 1900, DEC PDP-6/PDP-10).
 This meant that there was no need for a separate "add register to register" instruction – one could just use the "add memory to register" instruction.

-In the case of early models of the PDP-10, which did not have any cache memory, a tight inner loop loaded into the first few words of memory (where the fast registers were addressable if installed) ran much faster than it would have in magnetic core memory.
+In the case of early models of the PDP-10, which did not have any cache memory, if the "fast registers" option, which provided faster circuits to store the registers but still allowed them to be addressed as if they were in memory, was installed, a tight inner loop loaded into the first few words of memory ran much faster than it would have in magnetic core memory.

 Later models of the DEC PDP-11 series mapped the registers onto addresses in the input/output area, but this was primarily intended to allow remote diagnostics.
 Confusingly, the 16-bit registers were mapped onto consecutive 8-bit byte addresses.